Jesse Neal: Independent circuit (2012–present)

 On August 31, 2015, at an In Your Face Wrestling event, following a tag team match, Jesse Neal announced he had just wrestled his final match, and he was retiring from professional wrestling.
 But then he announced his return to wrestling.
 He is currently wrestling in the Independent circuit.
 On March 20, 2017, Jesse Neal posted a photo of his ankle, which he had broken at the Team Vision Dojo in Orlando, Florida for an "I Believe in Wrestling" event.
 Neal was challenging Rhett Giddins for the SCW Florida Heavyweight title.

 On November 17, 2017, at Atomic Revolutionary Wrestling's Fatal Feast, Neal defended the ARW Hardcore Championship against JD Amazing, whose title was also on the line, and Vertigo, with James Mitchell as his manager.
 Neal ended up winning and securing both the Hardcore and ARW Heavyweight Championship.
 His celebration was cut short as the Brothers In Arms attacked him from behind allowing former ARW Heavyweight Champion, JD Amazing to invoke the 24/7 hardcore title rules and take the title from a fallen Neal.

 Personal life

-Neal is part Native American.
 Prior to training at Team 3D's Wrestling Academy, Neal had been working at Blue Martini Orlando.
 On July 27, 2011, Neal announced that he had gotten engaged to fellow professional wrestler Christina Von Eerie, who worked alongside him in TNA as Toxxin, but their relationship later ended.
 Neal was married to professional wrestler Brittney Savage, and in December 2013 the pair announced they were expecting their first child, a girl named Brooklyn was born on April 12, 2014.
 As a result, Neal announced he was cutting back on his professional wrestling dates, only taking bookings in the Orlando area.
 Neal is best friends with fellow ARW wrestler Shannon Moore.